alipay/SoloPi/README_eng.md

 **[Use the launch time calculator](https://gw.alipayobjects.com/os/basement_prod/4e82ca85-13fc-4de2-82ff-a9079344f5ef.mov)**

-### 3. Multi-device testing
+### 3. Multi-device compatibility testing

-SoloPi supports simultaneous multi-device testing which is controlled by one device.
+SoloPi supports simultaneous multi-device compatibility testing which is controlled by one device.
 So it enormously improves the efficiency of testing on different devices.

 ![Multi-device testing](assets/oneToMany.gif)